Natural Treatment of Menstrual Migraines

 High, fluctuating estrogen promotes migraines by 1) stimulating immune cells to produce more prostaglandins and histamine and 2) leading to steep estrogen withdrawal, which disrupts the neurotransmitters serotonin and glutamate.

-👉 Tip: New research suggests that migraines may be caused by “plumes” of the excitatory neurotransmitter glutamate moving in waves through the brain.
+💡Tip: Migraines have been linked with “plumes” of the excitatory neurotransmitter glutamate moving in waves through the brain.

 By reducing glutamate and calming the brain, progesterone may help to prevent menstrual migraines.